alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Potential insights
 These explorations could help you to:

-- benchmark current completion rates and average completion time, and later compare these after content changes
+- benchmark current completion rates and average completion time, and compare these after content changes
 - identify page-to-page transitions where drop-off rates are higher than normal
-- compare completion rates and completion time across different user groups, such as:
+- compare completion rates and times across different user groups, such as:
   - mobile vs desktop
   - new vs returning users
   - users referred from a specific domain or page